benmarwick/Hernandez-Fernandez-bioclimatic-models/README.md

 binder](http://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/benmarwick/Hernandez-Fernandez-bioclimatic-models/master?urlpath=rstudio)
 <!-- badges: end -->

-### Hernández Fernández (2001) and the whole mammal bioclimatic model
+### Hernández Fernández (2001a) and the whole mammal bioclimatic model

+Hernández Fernández (2001a) & Hernández Fernández & Peláez-Campomanes
-Hernández Fernández (2001, 2003) proposed a bioclimatic model for palaeoclimatic reconstruction based on the assumption of a correlation between climate and mammal community composition.
+(2003) proposed a bioclimatic model for palaeoclimatic reconstruction based on the assumption of a correlation between climate and mammal community composition.

-In his 2001 paper we see table 2 which has data for whole mammal faunal bioclimatic spectra of the localities.
+In the 2001a paper we see table 2 which has data for whole mammal faunal bioclimatic spectra of the localities.
 Each column represents a bioclimatic component, and BCi values.
-From Appendix 1 of the 2001 paper we can get the actual climatic zones for the localities in table 2.
+From Appendix 1 of the 2001a paper we can get the actual climatic zones for the localities in table
-Using these two tables we can make a labelled training set to train a machine learning model that can predict the climate zone of new faunal assemblages.
+2. Using these two tables we can make a labelled training set to train a machine learning model that can predict the climate zone of new faunal assemblages.